arhs-dev/docker-101/3-docker-compose/README.md

 ## Connecting to the database

 1. Docker compose provides a way to declare service dependencies.
-Open `docker-compose.yml` and add declare that the `app` service depends on `mysql`.
-You declare that in `app` section right under `ports` mapping
+Open `docker-compose.yml` and declare that the `app` service depends on `mysql`.
+You set that in `app` section right under `ports` mapping

 ```
     depends_on: